alan-turing-institute/mogp-emulator/docs/methods/disc/DiscBayesLinearTheory.rst

 adjusted expectation is numerically equivalent to conditional expectation.
-Consequently, adjusted expectation can be viewed as a generalisation of de Finetti's approach to conditional expectation based on \`called-off' quadratic penalties, where we now lift the restriction that we may only condition on the indicator functions for a partition.
+Consequently, adjusted expectation can be viewed as a generalisation of de Finetti's approach to conditional expectation based on 'called-off' quadratic penalties, where we now lift the restriction that we may only condition on the indicator functions for a partition.

 Geometrically, we may view each individual random quantity as a vector,